-The CRISPR–Cas9 technology has become the pinnacle of innovation in synthetic biology.
+The CRISPR Cas9 gene editing technology has become the pinnacle of innovation in synthetic biology.
 It enables scientists to easily alter genomes while being cheaper and more versatile than previously present technologies.
-However, CRISPR-Cas9 does have its limitations.
+However, CRISPR Cas9 does have its limitations.
 It can easily cut any specific pieces of DNA, but creating desired mutations within this DNA can be tricky and often toxic to the cells.

-Here are eight alternatives to the CRISPR-Cas9 technology:
+Here are eight alternatives to CRISPR Cas9 gene editing technology:

 Other gene editing techniques such as recombineering are being used to introduce mutations easily without breaking the DNA.
 Scientists at the Wyss Institute for Biologically Inspired Engineering and Harvard Medical School have created a Retron Library Recombineering (RLR) platform that can create millions of mutations while tagging them so everything can be screened at once.

 The CRISPR Cas9 technology uses a single guide RNA that is to create genomic cuts in unwanted sites.
 Hera BioLabs have created a high-precision Cas-CLOVER gene with an undetectable off-target activity that can be used as an alternative to CRISPR/Cas9.
 It achieves this specificity through the utilization of two guide RNAs.

 The Cas9 enzyme and the single RNA strand are too large to functionwork in the viruses used for gene therapy.
 Researchers have responded by creating a mini-Cas9 from the bacterium Staphylococcus aureus, which is small enough to fit inside of these viruses and has been tested in mice to correct the gene responsible for muscular dystrophy.